sjkottari/oh3-chatserver-assignment/README.md

 Passed arguments for running chatserver are:

 1. chatdatabase.db (or any other to one's liking)
-2. keystore.jks
+2. name of keystore
-3. kuukupoopotin
+3. password to keystore

-(3. is the password)